Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-2-Exploring-the-Codebase.md

 Let's start by understanding what GitHub Copilot can do for you.

+For the purposes of this lab use `Auto` as the model when submitting the prompts.
+We will learn more about the `Auto` model as well as all the other models in a later lab.

 ### Instructions:
 1. Switch to "Ask" mode within GitHub Copilot Chat if you are not already in that mode.
 2. Type the following command in the Copilot chat: